“Well, you have astigmatism in both eyes,” the optometrist told me. “The good news is that we can get you a pair of glasses to help.”

 As my dad always told me, “You don’t know unless you try.”

 I would make them tell me no.

-My dad served twenty-four years in the Army National Guard, so he naturally suggested the Air National Guard.
-I did a ton of research online and found you didn’t have to go to the Academy to become a fighter pilot; there were many other avenues to try, including ROTC and the Guard/Reserve.
+My dad served 24 years in the Army National Guard, so he naturally suggested the Air National Guard.
+I did a ton of research online and found you didn’t have to go to the Academy to become a fighter pilot: there were many other avenues to try, including ROTC and the Guard/Reserve.

-I found the number for the Director of Operations (DO) for the local A-10 Air Force Reserve Command squadron online.
-I called him one weekday that summer as I settled into my new apartment in New Orleans.
+I found the number of the Director of Operations (DO) for the local A-10 Air Force Reserve Command squadron online.
+I called him one weekday that summer as I was settling into my new apartment in New Orleans.

-“Hello, sir, I am calling because I want to be a fighter pilot in your unit one day,” I said, my enthusiasm as a dumb twenty-year-old getting the better of me.
+“Hello, sir, I am calling because I want to be a fighter pilot in your unit one day,” I said, my enthusiasm as a dumb 20-year-old getting the better of me.

 “Well it’s a little early, but I’ll tell you what, give me a call next month and you can come out and visit,” he said.